pepstock-org/Charba-Wiki/docs/Utilities.md

 // gets and logs the object in JSON format
 // with 3 spaces for indentation
 Console.log(JSON.stringify(object, 3));
+// creates and logs an object parsed by
+// a text in JSON format
+Console.log(JSON.parse("{ test: 8, doc: true}", 3));
 ```

 ## Regular expressions